Ryan Tack-Hooper

 • Arthur Garfield Hays Civil Liberties Fellow

-• Fellow, South Brooklyn Legal Services, assisting with challenges to consumer debt collection schemes
+• Fellow, South Brooklyn Legal Services

 • Lewis & Clark College, B.A. (cum laude)